mrkamel/search_cop/README.md

 ## Installation

-Add this line to your application's Gemfile:
+For Rails/ActiveRecord 3 (or 4), add this line to your application's Gemfile:

     gem 'attr_searchable'